jackhulbertpdx/GoingPlacesWithPraw/README.md

   This hypothetical user has also modeled a taxonomy of Keywords and Topics that she would like to extract from the PRAW model.

+<b>Summary of Problem</b>:
+  Social media and text data is difficult to analyze with industry standard tools because it often times fails to capture nuance and context of what the user is referencing.
+In this example, the users are car owners committing to different Subreddits and mentioning problems they are having with their cars, in many cases without explicitly mentioning the model and year.
+As a social media / CX manager, you would want to understand exactly which year and model customers are referencing when they speak of an issue or potential defect.

   <b>Collecting our Data:</b>